Yonle/openradio/docs/README.md

 Some object variable that returns `Map()` for managing sink/WriteStream. `player.sink.deleteAll` function is for deleteing all WriteStream inside sink Map.

 ### `player.stream`
 A object that returns throttled stream that created by openradio (Notice: You can't use `pipe` function).
-Returns `undefined` if there's nothing playing.
+Returns `null` if there's nothing playing.
 ### `player.on`
 Some event listener for player.
   - `data` event returns buffer.